-If you are skeptical about the nature of trigger points, please beware of suggesting to patients that they aren’t real.
+If you are skeptical about the nature of trigger points, please beware of suggesting to patients that they aren’t “real.”

 Quintner et al. believe that what seems to be muscle pain is not caused by any problem with muscle tissue itself.
 They think the integrated hypothesis is “flawed both in reasoning and in science” and “an invention without a scientific basis.”
 They think it’s therapy babble.
-Maybe they are right.

 Even today, trigger points remain an idea on the fringes of health care, despite their alleged importance.
-There may be a “conventional wisdom” about them, but it’s certainly not mainstream, and the scientific argument about it is even more obscure.Treating trigger points as if the conventional wisdom is correct is a big business.
-It may be dwarfed by the scale of most health care, but it is still a large slice of the musculoskeletal medicine pie.
+There is a conventional wisdom about them, but it’s certainly not mainstream, and the scientific argument about it is even more obscure.
+This topic is not in any spotlight.

 Quintner et al. make three main arguments against MPS/TrPs: